ibexa/documentation-developer/docs/community_resources/support_maintenance_faq.md

 #### How can I apply patches to the installation?

-The easiest way to apply a patch to your project is using the Unix [`patch`](http://man7.org/linux/man-pages/man1/patch.1.html) command.
+The easiest way to apply a patch to your project is by using the Unix [`patch`](http://man7.org/linux/man-pages/man1/patch.1.html) command.
 Remember to clear the cache afterwards.

 As an alternative to manually applying the patch, you can use [composer-patches](https://github.com/cweagans/composer-patches).
-You can apply patches received from eZ Support, community or the others using your `composer.json` file and check that in with your `composer.lock` defining versions you are on.
+You can apply patches received from eZ Support, community or the others by using your `composer.json` file.
+For checking the versions you are on, refer to your `composer.lock`.
 All you need is to specify which package will receive patches and give the path/URL to the actual file.
 This should be done inside the `extra` section.
 Packages which should receive patches will be removed during `composer update` or `composer require` so they can be re-installed and re-patched.